 Drumlite drum kit lights look amazing on stage, and make an excellent gift for a drummer who performs.
 Drumlite packs contain everything you need to turn any drum kit into a complete visual experience, and (importantly!) they don’t require any drilling, soldering, or cutting into the drums.
 Lights can be set to fade, flash, or change between 8 different colours, and the pack comes with a control box and wireless remote.
 These look amazing on clear drums, but are also designed to be used on solid wood kits – a strong glow will come from the top and bottom of each drum.
-These kits are expandable and have some amazing add-ons, like triggering lights when drums are hit, or connecting them to professional DMX stage lighting controllers.
+These light kits are expandable and have some amazing add-ons, like triggering lights when drums are hit, or connecting them to professional DMX stage lighting controllers.
 This is an amazing drum gift that will help your drummer (and their band!) stand out on stage.

 Westone UM Pro30 isolating in-ear monitors give top-quality sound and excellent isolation, to allow musicians to clearly hear everything on stage.
 These are professional-level in-ear monitors, with three separate drivers (or “speakers”) in each earpiece, to accurately produce sound across all frequencies.
-These will allow your drummer to hear the on-stage mix, electronic pads, their metronome, or anything else while performing, recording, or practising.
+These will allow your drummer to hear the on-stage mix, electronic pads, their metronome, or anything else while performing, recording, or practicing.
 Importantly, these in-ear monitors also greatly reduce outside noise (like drums and guitars), which will protect your hearing.
 The Westone UM Pro30 also has a replaceable cable, ensuring that any accident with the cable won’t render these earphones useless.
 As a bonus, the Westone UM Pro30 can also be used as regular earphones, so your drummer can listen to music on the go… They’re perfect for travel and airplane use, since they cut outside noise and give a wonderful listening experience.
 These in-ear monitors sound amazing, and are sure to be a hit gift for any drummer.

 If your drummer is using older (or cheaper) hardware, an upgrade pack is an excellent drum gift idea.
 Drum hardware means cymbal stands, hi-hat stand, pedals, and snare stand.
-Old hardware can be difficult to adjust, and can be unreliable… A new set of hardware will make practising, gigging, and recording much more comfortable.
+Old hardware can be difficult to adjust, and can be unreliable… A new set of hardware will make practicing, gigging, and recording much more comfortable.
 One of the best hardware packs is the Gibraltar 5700 Hardware Package.
 Gibraltar is a trusted name, and the hardware in this pack is built to last.
 It comes with two cymbal stands, a hi-hat stand, snare stand, and quality bass drum pedal.

 For a drummer that does a lot of live performances, the DW 6000 Series Ultralight Hardware Package is the perfect gift.
 This drum hardware is designed to be extremely light, while still being strong enough to last.
 When you’re constantly carrying your drum gear in and out of venues, this is priceless… Hardware bags are usually the heaviest piece of drum gear, and they can do some real damage if not handled properly.
 The DW 6000 Ultralight pack comes with two cymbal stands, a hi-hat stand, snare stand, and a well-made bag to fit everything in.